Raffles, totes and lotteries

 The following types of lottery do not require registration:

-- A small lottery incidental to an exempt entertainment, where tickets are sold and prizes are drawn at the same event, such as a social dinner or bazaar
+- a small lottery where tickets are sold and prizes are drawn at the same event, such as a social dinner or bazaar

 You must register if your raffle tickets are sold prior to the day of the draw.